ylierler/ezsmtv3/README.md

 # EZSMTv3

-EZSMT is a constraint answer set programming solver system that enhances the scope of Constraint Answer Set Programming (CASP) by integrating it with Satisfiability Modulo Theories (SMT) through a translational approach.
+EZSMT is a Constraint Answer Set Programming (CASP) solver system that enhances the scope of constraints processing by integrating it with Satisfiability Modulo Theories (SMT) through a translational approach.
 It takes a program written in a Gringo 5 compatible input language, translates it into formulas written in SMT-LIB, and calls an SMT solver to compute answer sets.

 EZSMT has been tested with the Z3, CVC4, CVC5, and Yices 2 SMT Solvers.
 However, it can interact with any SMT-LIB compatible solver that receives input from stdin. <br>
 http://cvc4.cs.stanford.edu/downloads/builds/x86_64-linux-opt/cvc4-1.8-x86_64-linux-opt <br>